top of page

 Translate and Authenticate Documents

-Colombian immigration authorities require all non-Spanish documents to be translated and, in some cases, legalized or apostilled.
+Colombian immigration authorities require all non-Spanish documents to be translated and apostilled.

 • Official Translation